 Come hear the 16-member ensemble under the direction of Robert Curry play swing, up-tempo funk, two Benny Carter pieces and more at Lehman Auditorium at 7:30 p.m.
 The concert is free and open to the public.
 Read more.

 Friday, Dec.
 1: A Bach Festival Christmas

 The Shenandoah Valley Bach Festival will celebrate the holidays with A Bach Festival Christmas on Friday, Dec.
 1 at 7 p.m.
-The free performance will take place in Martin Chapel, Eastern Mennonite Seminary.
+The free performance will take place in the newly completed concert hall in the Whitesel Music showroom.
 Donations will benefit the Shenandoah Valley Bach Festival.